new years party safety

 Christmas can be a wonderful time of the year, but it can also be a time for accidents.

-• Outdoor Sockets: Water and debris can get into outdoor sockets, so make sure outdoor lights are plugged into a ground fault circuit interrupter outlet to reduce the risk of shorts and shocks.
+• Sockets and Outlets: Water and debris can get into outdoor sockets, so make sure outdoor lights are plugged into a ground fault circuit interrupter outlet to reduce the risk of shorts and shocks.
 Hire a licensed electrician if you need to install GFCI outlets.
+Make sure you only use one plug per outlet and do not exceed the wattage rating for the outlet.

 • Extension Cords: Keep an eye on extension cords, as they can occasionally overheat.
 Just touch-test the cord.
 If it’s hot, unplug it.
 When running extension cords along the ground, make sure to elevate plugs and connectors with a brick to keep snow, water and debris out of the connections.